-If you can safely get out to the countryside near you, collect as many pine cones as you can find on a winter walk through the woods, which will be an enjoyable pursuit with your family and friends.
+If you can safely get out to the countryside near you, collect as many pine cones as you can find on a winter walk through the woods, which will be an enjoyable pursuit with your family.
 At the same time, gather a few small cuttings from the pine trees – each piece just a few centimetres long.
 Using a length of garden twine, tie a knot around the top of a pinecone and then tie a knot around a pine cutting.
 Repeat the process until you have a garland long enough to hang on the tree or to drape across a banister, bed headboard or window.
 You can put any surplus pinecones in a bowl with pot pourri.
 If you are not able to get to the woods, revert to that childhood delight of making paper chains.

 In the last few Christmases, there have been Santa-sized boot prints found around fireplaces all over the country.
 There’s just been a gentle dusting of white stuff outlining the prints – proof that Father Christmas had visited.
 Of course, this has to be snow from his boots and not, as has been foolishly suggested, talcum powder sprinkled around the stencil of a boot-print.
 There have been reports of reindeer oats, containing magic stardust glitter, being found in the general vicinity as well.
 Again, further proof Father Christmas and his reindeer friends have dropped by.
 Adults everywhere, you know what to do!